Rosgen Natural Channel Design · saveourstreamsusa.com

 Real-Time IoT Stream Monitoring

-Custom solar-powered sensor boxes measure dissolved oxygen and water temperature 24/7 — delivering continuous data that exceeds USACE annual monitoring requirements and accelerates credit releases.
+We are developing custom solar-powered sensor boxes to measure dissolved oxygen and water temperature 24/7 — continuous performance data designed to go beyond annual monitoring reports and support timely credit releases.

 NWP 27